simphotonics/quote_buffer/example/README.md

 - `stinglnAll(Iterable<Object> objects)`.

 The intended use of `QuoteBuffer` is with source code generating packages like [code_builder].
-The file [example_code_gen.dart] contains a short program illustrating how use to quotation mark enclosed multi-line string literals with a source code generator.
+The file [example_code_gen.dart] contains a short program illustrating how use `QuoteBuffer` with a code builder.

 ## Features and bugs